Million Seller

-Million Seller is an album by the Welsh alternative rock band the Pooh Sticks, released in 1993.
+Million Seller is an album by the Welsh band the Pooh Sticks, released in 1993.
 The album was a commercial disappointment, and the band was dropped by Zoo Entertainment after its release.

 The album's first single was "The World Is Turning On".

 Production

 Million Seller was produced by Steve Gregory, with some assistance from Jim Rondinelli.
 The album cover depicts frontman Hue Williams floating on a 45 of Elvis Costello's "Accidents Will Happen".
 As on previous albums, the Pooh Sticks incorporated titles, lyrics, and melodies to popular songs in to Million Sellers 13 tracks.

+Critical reception

-Critical receptionThe Washington Post deemed the album "hopelessly arch, impossibly infectious pop-punk."
-Trouser Press wrote that "with [Amelia] Fletcher’s voice sweetly balancing Hue’s, 'Let the Good Times Roll' and 'The World Is Turning On' are fabulous confections, candy-pop mountains of ABBA-rock production and witty/silly lyrics."
+The Washington Post deemed the album "hopelessly arch, impossibly infectious pop-punk."
+Trouser Press wrote that, "with [Amelia] Fletcher’s voice sweetly balancing Hue’s, 'Let the Good Times Roll' and 'The World Is Turning On' are fabulous confections, candy-pop mountains of ABBA-rock production and witty/silly lyrics."
 Robert Christgau considered the album to be "irony-pop gone hermeneutic—with nothing to say."
 The State likened it to "a '90s version of Sgt.
 Pepper or Atom Heart Mother."Spin called the album "a desperately hummable, anxiously erotic masterpiece from a band with enough heart to make your head spin."
-Stereo Review noted that "these Brit youngsters—rigorous pop formalists with a cutesy streak more than a mile wide—apparently see themselves as the missing link between Neil Young and Edison Lighthouse ...
+Stereo Review noted that "these Brit youngsters—rigorous pop formalists with a cutesy streak more than a mile wide—apparently see themselves as the missing link between Neil Young and Edison Lighthouse...
 Few less auspicious concepts have ever been digitally preserved."
 The Village Voice labeled Million Seller "Carole King's Tapestry done by self-conscious sugarpop punks trying to rock and roll their way out of self-consciousness."

 AllMusic called it "truly a classic pop record," writing: "Too polished and produced to garner alternative credibility, yet not the kind of record destined to get any mainstream exposure, Million Seller slipped between the cracks."